-This may come as a surprise to many parents and guardians of new college students, but once a student enters college-no matter his or her age-they are not allowed to be as involved in the individual's schooling.
+This may come as a surprise to many parents and guardians of new college students, but once a student enters college-no matter their age-they are not allowed to be as involved in the individual's schooling.
 This is due to a law known as FERPA.